 Single user copy £200.00 + VAT BUY NOW

 Additional user licence and manual £100.00 + VAT existing users only

 Unlimited user site licence £600.00 + VAT BUY NOW

 Existing registered users of earlier versions of SuperBeam - see chart on SuperBeam product information page

 How to buy:

 BUY NOW: Order from our website and you won't have to wait: once your secure credit card payment has been processed you'll be emailed a link so you can download the full version.
-The manual and latest version on CD will be sent on to you shortly.
+The manual will be sent on to you shortly.
 Web sales are handled for us by Bluesnap Inc through their secured servers

-Mail orders are handled for us by AM Resources Limited, PO Box 411, Twickenham, TW2 5UY.
+Mail orders are handled directly by Online50 Limited.
 Purchase orders are accepted from quoted plc and public sector purchasers only.
 All other orders must be accompanied by a cheque or be prepaid via internet banking - see Order form (PDF) for details.